microsoft/xpoc-framework/doc/xpoc-specification.md

 ### Content validation

-A verifier can check that the youtube video posted by `@AlexExample` is indeed from `alexexample.com` by:
+A verifier can check that the Youtube video posted by `@AlexExample` is indeed from `alexexample.com` by:
 1. Parsing the XPOC URI to get the `alexexample.com` hostname,
 2. Retrieving the XPOC manifest from `https://alexexample.com/.well-known/xpoc-manifest.json`, and
 3. Verifying that the video URL is listed in the manifest.